dpeldo/Heralding-Frontend/README.md

 > CREATE EVENT make_whitelist ON SCHEDULE EVERY 5 MINUTE STARTS CURRENT_TIMESTAMP DO Select distinct ip_addr from whitelist INTO OUTFILE '/var/lib/mysql-files/whitelist.txt' LINES TERMINATED BY '\r\n';

-> CREATE EVENT make_password_list ON SCHEDULE EVERY 5 MINUTE STARTS CURRENT_TIMESTAMP DO Select distinct password from authentications order by password INTO OUTFILE '/var/lib/mysql-files/passwordlist.txt' LINES TERMINATED BY '\r\n';
+> CREATE EVENT make_password_list ON SCHEDULE EVERY 30 MINUTE STARTS CURRENT_TIMESTAMP DO Select distinct password from authentications order by password INTO OUTFILE '/var/lib/mysql-files/passwordlist.txt' LINES TERMINATED BY '\r\n';

-> CREATE EVENT make_username_list ON SCHEDULE EVERY 5 MINUTE STARTS CURRENT_TIMESTAMP DO Select distinct username from authentications order by username INTO OUTFILE '/var/lib/mysql-files/usernamelist.txt' LINES TERMINATED BY '\r\n';
+> CREATE EVENT make_username_list ON SCHEDULE EVERY 30 MINUTE STARTS CURRENT_TIMESTAMP DO Select distinct username from authentications order by username INTO OUTFILE '/var/lib/mysql-files/usernamelist.txt' LINES TERMINATED BY '\r\n';

-> CREATE EVENT make_14_day_username_list ON SCHEDULE EVERY 5 MINUTE STARTS CURRENT_TIMESTAMP DO Select distinct username from authentications where timestamp between subdate(curdate(), 14) and curdate() order by username INTO OUTFILE '/var/lib/mysql-files/14-day-username-list.txt' LINES TERMINATED BY '\r\n';
+> CREATE EVENT make_14_day_username_list ON SCHEDULE EVERY 30 MINUTE STARTS CURRENT_TIMESTAMP DO Select distinct username from authentications where timestamp between subdate(curdate(), 14) and curdate() order by username INTO OUTFILE '/var/lib/mysql-files/14-day-username-list.txt' LINES TERMINATED BY '\r\n';

 At this point, after the server has been running for 5 minutes, you should have new blacklists available at http://127.0.0.1:8181/Public/blacklist.txt.
-Be sure to add IP addresses to your whitelist if your firewall is configured to block ip addresses in the new blacklist file.
-Anyone that tries to establish a connection on an open port (other than 8181) will be added to this new blacklist text file.
+Be sure to add IP addresses to your whitelist if your edge firewall is configured to block ip addresses with the new blacklist file.
+If your edge firewall is using the new blacklist, anyone that tries to establish a connection on an open port (other than 8181) will be added to this new blacklist text file after no more than 5 minutes.